2020-07-02

 "The Reach will be handed over to Ulfric's forces.
 Jarl Igmund will step down and Thongvar Silver-Blood will become the Jarl of Markarth."

-I suppress a cry.
+I suppress a cry of horror.
 I had never agreed to the jarlship going to that gang of bandits!
 Then again, I wasn't involved in the handing over of The Reach to begin with.

 But it gets worse.
 The handover of The Rift is accompanied by Jarl Laila stepping down and being replaced by...
 Maven Black-Briar!!!